 virtualNetworkPeeringName: peer

 The remoteVirtualNetwork property references the target VNet by resource ID.
 The allowVirtualNetworkAccess property enables VM-to-VM communication across the peering.
-The allowForwardedTraffic property permits traffic from other networks to flow through this peering.
-Note that peerings are unidirectional; you must create a reciprocal peering from vnet2 to vnet1 for bidirectional connectivity.
+The allowForwardedTraffic property controls whether traffic from third-party network appliances can traverse the peering.
+The allowGatewayTransit and useRemoteGateways properties manage VPN or ExpressRoute gateway sharing between networks.
+This example creates one direction of the peering; you must create a reciprocal peering from vnet2 to vnet1 for bidirectional connectivity.

 Peer specific subnets instead of entire networks